-Overactive bladder is a urinary disorder that affects both men and women, with a range of common symptoms.
-This article explores how overactive bladder is caused in men and the best ways to treat it.
+Overactive bladder (OAB) is a urinary disorder that affects both males and females, with a range of common symptoms.
+In males, OAB can occur due to older age, or the prostate becoming larger.

 The most common symptom experienced by people with overactive bladder, or OAB, is the uncontrollable urge to urinate.
 This may lead to accident or leaks.

 Sometimes related symptoms show up.
 These can include:

 - having to strain or force urine to come out